UPPS 01.04.26 - Intellectual Property: Inventions, Discoveries and Patents (IDP)

 AVOIDANCE OF CONFLICTS

 Per TSUS policy, Chapter III, Section 12.
-(16), any employee subject to this policy shall report in writing to the OTC, or its designee, the name of any business entity as referred to therein in which the person has an interest or for which the person serves as a director, officer, or employee and shall be responsible for submitting a revised written report upon any change in the interest or position held by such person in such business entity.
-The OTC (or designee) will collect these reports and forward them to the president via the associate vice president for Research and Federal Relations and the provost.
+(16), any employee subject to this policy shall report in writing to TTC, or its designee, the name of any business entity as referred to therein in which the person has an interest or for which the person serves as a director, officer, or employee and shall be responsible for submitting a revised written report upon any change in the interest or position held by such person in such business entity.
+TTC (or designee) will collect these reports and forward them to the president via the AVPR and the provost and vice president for Academic Affairs.